A review by Nalini Haynes

 Days of Blood and Starlight is the second in this trilogy by Laini Taylor.
-The first in this trilogy, Daughter of Smoke and Bone, caught me hook, line and sinker in the first chapter when I met a vampire roaming the streets of Prague: a human in costume employed to scare tourists.
+The first, Daughter of Smoke and Bone, caught me hook, line and sinker.
+The first chapter opens with a vampire roaming the streets of Prague.
+A human in costume employed to scare tourists.
 Daughter felt like a love poem to Prague, instilling in me the desire to explore that ancient living city.
 My review of Daughter is here.

 In book two, Karou, the female protagonist, describes the events occuring in Daughter and her subsequent misery to her friend Zuzana: